 It also frequently accompanies traumatic brain injury, especially frontal lobe damage.

-Because frontal lobe damage often results in personality changes, the people closest to the injured person may feel like they have lost their loved one, even though they technically are still alive.
+Because frontal lobe damage often results in personality changes, the people closest to the injured person may feel like they have lost their loved one, when in fact they have just changed.

 This can lead to a complex blend of grief and guilt; grief for the loss of the person they once knew, and guilt for feeling that way when that person is still alive.

-Ambiguous loss can also affect the person with the injury, especially when they have not come to terms with their new way of life.
+Ambiguous loss can also affect the person with the injury, especially when they have accepted or adapted to their new way of life.

-Unresolved ambiguous grief leads to many emotional problems and makes it nearly impossible to move forward with recovery.
+Unresolved ambiguous grief leads to emotional problems and makes it difficult to move forward with recovery.

 Frontal Lobe Brain Injury Recovery: A Summary

-A frontal lobe brain injury recovery can cause many difficulties.
+A frontal lobe brain injury recovery can cause changes in behavior and thinking.

-But while we don’t want to sugar coat the difficulties you may experience, it’s important to not lose hope!
+But while we don’t want to negate the difficulties you may experience, it’s important to not lose hope!

 Thanks to the brain’s amazing ability to heal and rewire itself, there is always a possibility of recovery.

-That’s why you should persevere with the right traumatic brain injury treatment even in the most severe cases.
+It’s important to persevere with the right traumatic brain injury treatment to continue the recovery process.

 Traumatic brain injuries change people; they change both the person with the injury and the people closest to them.

-All you can do is decide your response to your injury, and take the necessary steps to begin your recovery.
+You can control your response to your injury, and take the necessary steps to begin your recovery.
 We hope this guide to frontal lobe brain injury recovery will help you do just that.